Foundation for the History of Totalitarianism

 • Deliver workshops on the Holodomor and potentially other topics during the autumn term.

-• Contact schools to arrange the workshops.
+• Liaise with schools to arrange and schedule visits.

 Ideal Candidate: